racklet/racklet/docs/rfcs/0001-high-level-architecture.md

 ### Test Plan

 Unit tests will be created for individual software components of the system.
 Integration tests will be created for cross-component communications.
-Automated end-to-end tests will be conducted by a physical Racklet instance that is "upgraded" to the latest development version continuously, reporting back feedback.
+Automated end-to-end tests will be conducted by a physical Racklet instance that is continuously "upgraded" to the latest development version and reports feedback.
 This way we will assure the stability and resilience of the software/firmware stack.

 Furthermore, we will rely on the developer community to test out many different hardware, software and firmware combinations other than the reference implementation.